reactjs/React.NET/site/jekyll/dev/code-structure.md

 Assemblies
 ----------
-ReactJS.NET is split into several different dependencies (React, React.Web, etc.).
-Ideally, the main "React" assembly should have as few dependencies as possible.
+ReactJS.NET is split into several different dependencies (React.Core, React.Web,
+etc.).
+Ideally, the main "React.Core" assembly should have as few dependencies as possible.
 Dependencies with third-party libraries should be kept in separate assemblies unless they're required by core ReactJS.NET functionality (such as JavaScript engines)